AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-data.py --dryrun
     ```

-- If you're only working with a subset of the data, you can use the `--projects` or `--samples` to download select samples (note: these options are mutually exclusive):
+- If you're only working with a subset of the data, you can use the `--projects` or `--samples` to download select projects or samples, respectively (note that these options are mutually exclusive):

     ```sh
     # use the --projects option